Learn more about root canal therapy with Glen Carbon, IL, dentist

 - Provide a solution to infection or toothaches

-- Be an affordable alternative to removal and replacement of natural teeth
+- Be an affordable alternative to the removal and replacement of natural teeth

 - Be performed without pain or discomfort with anesthetics and sedation